Lyxn/plspm/README.md

 ### Introduction

-This is a python implemention of **Partial Least Squares Path Modeling** for metric data, based on [plspm of R version][R-plspm].
+This is a python implementation of **Partial Least Squares Path Modeling** for metric data, based on [plspm of R version][R-plspm].

 [Path analysis][PathAnalysis] is also known as **Structural Equation Modeling(SEM)**.